 Lots of memories were made, and she was able to do and enjoy so many wonderful things.
 During her fight, Maylea was worried about the people she loved rather than herself.
 She wanted to make sure that everyone else was ok.
 She also cared so much and worried about the other kids who were also “sick”.
 Anytime she would see a donation box with “the sick kids” (as she called them) on it, she would ask for money to put in it.

 Maylea’s battle with cancer ended on June 8, 2015, at the age of 7 yrs. old.
 For 15 months she fought strong and brave with that precious smile always on her face.
 She began her journey as a little Princess and became a courageous Princess Warrior.
 Never did cancer or DIPG define her or who she was.
 Over and over it was said that her light shined bright and lit up the world.

-Maylea’s Light Foundation was created that through this her light will forever shine, and through her legacy, many others will be helped.
+Maylea’s Light Foundation was created so her light will forever shine on others, and through her legacy, many others will be helped.
 It is our privilege to partner with the American Childhood Cancer Organization (ACCO) and to share their wonderful programs that provide information, support, and services to children fighting cancer and their families.
 It is the goal of Maylea’s Light Foundation, through various events and fundraisers, to support much-needed research toward better treatments and someday a cure for all childhood cancers.
 Through various projects, we hope to also be a source of hope, help, happiness, and support to children during battle and their families.
 We hope you will join our mission.

 …..because of her, we fight for them!

-Our Mission: TO BE A LIGHT IN THE DARKNESS OF PEDIATRIC CANCER, ONE CHILD AT A TIME.
+Our Mission: TO BE A LIGHT IN THE DARKNESS OF PEDIATRIC CANCER, ONE SMILE AT A TIME.